-(f) If the Arena Director, Chief Range Safety Officer, Range Officer or other competition official certified by the NHSRA is of the opinion that the competitor has attempted to intentionally circumvent the rules or disturb other competitors in an unsportsmanlike manner, he may be warned, then penalized by the deduction of 10 points from his score, and may be disqualified.
+(f) If the Range Officer, Supervisor or Match Director is of the opinion that the competitor has attempted to intentionally circumvent the rules or disturb other competitors in an unsportsmanlike manner, he may be warned, then penalized by the deduction of 10 points from his score, or he may be disqualified.

-(g) If the Arena Director, Chief Range Safety Officer, Range Officer or other competition official certified by the NHSRA considers that the competitor is holding up the procedure unnecessarily, with the intention of gaining unfair advantage, he may be warned, then penalized by having 10 points may be deducted from his score or may be disqualified.
+(g) If the Range Officer, Supervisor or Match Director considers that the competitor is holding up the procedure unnecessarily, with the intention of gaining unfair advantage, he may be warned, then for every similar fault thereafter, 10 points may be deducted from his score.

 (h) The discharge of any firearm anyplace other than the firing line, or the firing line prior to the shooters being placed in the preparation period, will result in disqualification and expulsion from the competition.
-If a firearm is discharged while the shooters are in the preparation period prior to the command LOAD, it will result in the competitor being disqualified.
+If a firearm is discharged while the shooters are in the preparation period prior to the command LOAD, it will result in the competitor being disqualified from that fired match.

-(I) Any competitor placing an unfired cartridge in the chamber, on the loading ramp or in the magazine before the command "load", will be warned on the first violation and disqualified for the second violation.
+(I) Any competitor placing an unfired cartridge in the chamber, on the loading ramp or in the magazine before the command "load", will be warned on the first violation, disqualified from that stage for the second violation, disqualified from the match for the third violation, and expelled from the competition on the fourth violation.